-On December 27, 2001, the Authority entered into a loan agreement ("the Note") with the GDB to refinance certain debts, as authorized by Act No. 164 of December 17, 2001.
+On December 27, 2001, the Authority entered into a loan agreement ("the Note") with the GDB to refinance certain debts, as authorized by Law No. 164 of December 17, 2001, named "Law for the Refinancing of Debts from Governmental Entities and Prohibition of Loans from the Government Development Bank Without Repayment Source".
 The Puerto Rico Public Finance Corporation (from now on "PFC") acquired and restructured the Note through the issuance of its Commonwealth appropriations bonds ("PFC Bonds").
-The PFC Bonds were issued under a trust indenture, whereby the PFC pledged and sold the Note, along with other notes, under Act No. 164, to certain trustees and created a first lien on the revenues of the notes sold.
+The PFC Bonds were issued under a trust indenture, whereby the PFC pledged and sold the Note, along with other notes, under Law No. 164, to certain trustees and created a first lien on the revenues of the notes sold.

-During June 2004, the PFC issued PFC 2004 series A and B bonds, and advance refunded a portion of certain of its outstanding Commonwealth appropriation bonds issued in 2001 under Act No. 164.
+During June 2004, the PFC issued PFC 2004 series A and B bonds, and advance refunded a portion of certain of its outstanding Commonwealth appropriation bonds issued in 2001 under Law No. 164.
 The Authority recognized a mirror effect of this advance refunding by the PFC in its own notes payable, in proportion to the portion of the Authority's notes payable included in the PFC refunding.
 The aggregate debt service requirements of the notes will be funded with annual appropriations from the Commonwealth.

-During the fiscal year ended June 30, 2012, PFC issued PFC 2011 Series A and B and PFC 2012 Series A bonds, and refunded a portion of certain of its outstanding Commonwealth appropriation bonds issued in 2004 and before, under Act No.164, including \$15,099,000 of the Authority corresponding portion of the debt.
+During the fiscal year ended June 30, 2012, PFC issued PFC 2011 Series A and B and PFC 2012 Series A bonds, and refunded a portion of certain of its outstanding Commonwealth appropriation bonds issued in 2004 and before, under Law No.164, including \$15,099,000 of the Authority corresponding portion of the debt.
 The Authority recognized a mirror effect of these current refunding by the PFC in its own notes payable, in proportion to the portion of the Authority's notes payable included in the PFC refunding.